|

 rough sown grapes of faraway Portugal,

-watches a balcony of love,
+a balcony of love,

 spits old memories onto